MMorrison26/Online_News_Project/README.md

 We have decided to load the dataset into ***Postgres*** as the tool.
 Here we have created a relational database where we will create multiple tables for the separate information from the original dataset.
 From there we created an ***AWS*** connection.

 #### Machine Learning
 The many columns with different attributes can all be looked at as independent variables, which is why we want to use a Machine Learning Model that is built specifically for that.
-While a Regression Model was intriguing to show a prediction on the number of shares, we are currently using a Classifer Model to identify "Popular" vs. "Not Popular."
+While a Regression Model was intriguing to show a prediction on the number of shares, we are currently using a ***Random Forest Classifer Model*** to identify "Popular" vs. "Not Popular."

 #### Dashboard
 To present our findings, we will create visualizations on ***Tableau***.
 With this tool we have started to create different scatterplots and bar charts to show our findings to our questions.